 Garbanzo beans.
 Soak overnight and cook them for 3 hours.
 You can use a pressure cooker.
 They need to be cooked slowly for a long time until they are nice and soft.
 They can take up liquid after they are cooked so add more water if needed.
 Add 1 tsp salt when done.

 Preparing the eggplants.
 Wash and cut eggplants into cubes.
-Salt them and put them into a colander for 15 minutes to let the liquid drain.
+Salt them and put them into a colander for 30 minutes to let the liquid drain.
+Pat dry.

 Making the sauce.
 Crumple the saffron between your thumb and index finger and add hot liquid, stir well (optional).
+Otherwise you can just put whole saffron strains in the dish.
 Set aside.
 On medium high heat warm up 1 Tbsp oil and add the ginger for 5 minutes.
 Then add the paprika, cumin, garlic and stir for 1 minute to activate the spices.
 Add the chopped tomatoes and the tomato paste and stir well.
 You can add a little water here too.
 Cook the tomatoes for about 5 minutes until they have become ‘saucy’.
 Add the saffron, cinnamon stick, freshly graded nutmeg and hot pepper.
 Bring to a boil and turn down the heat.
 Cook for 10 minutes on low medium heat.
 Add a little water if needed.
-Add the browned onions, eggplants and garbanzo beans.
+Add the browned onions, eggplants and garbanzo beans from eariler.
 Cook for 5 more minutes covered.
 Let the dish sit for 15 minutes so the flavors can come together.
 Take out the cinnamon stick and the hot pepper pieces.
 Add salt and pepper or anything else that needs to be adjusted.

 Serve with cilantro, rice or couscous and yoghurt sauce.
 I also added some baked sweet mama squash slivers and they nicely complemented each other.